top of page

 A token of our community's appreciation.
 This plaque honors the partnership between the Sandy Bay health clinic and the Kinsmen Telemiracle Foundation—a partnership that has fundamentally changed our emergency response capability.

-I believe that where you live should not determine the quality of care you receive.
-Securing these grants was a necessary step in ensuring the residents of Sandy Bay have access to the same life-saving technology as anyone else in the province.
+Dre firmly believes that where one lives should not dictate the quality of care received.
+Securing these grants was a crucial step toward ensuring that Sandy Bay residents have access to the same life-saving technology available elsewhere in the province.

 The LUCAS 3 device in action on a training manikin.
 By providing high-quality, continuous compressions, this technology eliminates the variables of manual CPR, ensuring patients receive standardized care regardless of the environment.

-If you are a healthcare leader or clinician interested in the detailed methodology behind our emergency infrastructure procurement, I have compiled my full clinical brief on a dedicated page.
+If you are a healthcare leader or clinician interested in the detailed methodology behind emergency infrastructure procurement, Dre has compiled a full clinical brief on a dedicated page.

 $50